 Mountain Goats

 Speaking of Canada, the rugged Canadian Rockies are one of our favorite places to spot mountain goats.
 Despite the name, these athletic alpinists aren’t actually goats at all!
-Instead, these members of the bovidae family are more closely related to antelope and cattle.
+Instead, these members of the Bovidae family are more closely related to antelopes and cattle.
 Bring your binoculars to get a peek at them from the gondola at Lake Louise in Banff National Park or while heli-hiking in the awe-inducing Bugaboos.
 Mountain goats thrive in these high-altitude environments. with hooves that are adapted to traverse precipitous peaks: the sharp outer rim grips the rock ledges, while the rubbery sole provides traction on both steep and slippery surfaces.

 Caribou

-Perhaps you’re heading to Alaska, where you’ll have opportunity to see another ungulate, the caribou.
+Perhaps you’re heading to Alaska, where you’ll have the opportunity to see another ungulate, the caribou.
 These “deer of the North” were used for ages by Indigenous cultures for food and clothing.
 Caribou are considered a social herd animal and are found both on open tundra and in the boreal forest, making Alaska their true happy place.
 While they can be a bit unpredictable to find, the herds often head to the Alaska coast during the summer, where they can hang out on the tidal flats—far from the pesky black flies that penetrate the interior.

-Both male and female caribou have antlers, which differentiates them from all other deer species.
+Both male and female caribou have antlers, which differentiate them from all other deer species.
 They’re able to put up with the harsh Arctic temperatures thanks to their dense coat of hollow, club-shaped hairs, which have thicker tips than bases.
-This creates a nearly invincible coat with a thin, curly underwool and thickly packed outside layer.
+This creates a nearly invincible coat with a thin, curly underwool and a thickly packed outside layer.

 Musk Ox

 During our Alaska wildlife safari, you’ll also visit the Large Animal Research Station at the University of Alaska, where you’ll have the opportunity to see musk ox.
-These shaggy bovines wandered the planet during the Ice Age, sharing space with sabertooth tigers and wooly mammoths.
-Today there are about 3,500 musk oxen living in Alaska, including within the Arctic National Wildlife Refuge.
+These shaggy bovines wandered the planet during the Ice Age, sharing space with sabertooth tigers and woolly mammoths.
+Today, there are about 3,500 musk oxen living in Alaska, including within the Arctic National Wildlife Refuge.
 You’ll have the chance to explore the reserve, with its blend of perfect ungulate conditions: open pasture and boreal forest.

 Dall Sheep